Thread City Cyclers

 Consistency: A consistent predictable pace is safer than the alternative.

 Downhills: Everyone has a different tolerance for speed on downhills.
 If you’re one of the faster descenders in the group it may make sense to place yourself at or near the front of the group when going down hills.
 If you’re one of the slower descenders, do just the opposite.
 It’s better not to pass other riders going downhill because they are likely positioned near the center of the lane and it may be difficult to pass without going over the center line and without startling them.
 If you must pass on a downhill always make sure the rider you are passing knows you are coming with an “on your left”.
 Avoid passing on the right going downhill.
 If you decide to do it anyway, be doubly sure to say “passing on your right” because you won’t be expected.

 Uphills: It’s typically best to let people climb longer hills at their own pace rather than have everyone climb at the pace of the slowest rider and get bunched up.
 The group may string out a bit on uphills.
 If this is happening, agree to reconvene at the top.

 Braking: Avoid sudden hard braking whenever possible by anticipating what is coming.
 There is likely someone in back of you and although you may be comfortable braking hard you could easily create a panic swerve, skid, or crash in the trailing rider.

 Overlapping: Avoid overlapping wheels with another rider if you are within a couple of feet of their bike.
-If they move sideways they could take out your front wheel resulting in a one-way trip to the pavement.
+If they move sideways they could take out your front wheel, causing a fall.